openforis/sepal-doc/docs/source/cli/ofgt.rst

 -   The training areas and the image must be in the same projection **OR** you may give the projections in the command line as EPSG codes.
 -   If the projections are not defined (for both or one of the inputs), or the program does not recognize it, the script will warn.
 This is not dangerous if the files really are similarly aligned.
 -   The ID’s must fit into a 16-bit Unsigned image ( 65500).
--   The class values may be either numerical or verbal (e.g. ”bushland”)
+-   The class values may be either numerical or verbal (e.g. "bushland")

 Minimum parameters needed: